AryaMoghaddam/Netflix-Clone/README.md

 Then scroll down to find the endpoint for your keyspace.
 ![graphql-endpoint-1](tutorial/images/graphql-keyspace-url-02.png)

-## 6. Configure Environment Variables and Install Dependencies
+## 6. Configuring Environment Variables and Install Dependencies

 ✅ Create `.env` file